 Given these requirements, possible claims will decrease over time as the three-year statute of limitations expires.
-The Fund has had 18 black lung death claims since the Fund assumed the formerly self-insured companies' liabilities in 2003, including two claims that have been filed after 2015.
+The Fund has had 18 black lung death claims since the Fund assumed the formerly self-insured companies' liabilities in 2003.

 B. Incurred-But-Not Reported (IBNR) Component of Unpaid Claims